lupyuen/lupyuen.github.io/src/unicorn2.md

 Unicorn Emulator runs the exact same Arm64 Machine Code as __NuttX for PinePhone__...

+Whatever happens in Unicorn Emulator...
+Will happen in PinePhone too!

-Hence along the way we'll learn how exactly NuttX boots on PinePhone!
+Hence along the way we'll learn how exactly NuttX boots on PinePhone.

 ## Arm64 Header